BIGJRA/BIGJRA.github.io/rejuv.md

 ## Aquarium Side Quest

-Now that we’ve been diving, there is a side quest we can do.
+Now that we've been diving, there is a side quest we can do.
 Head to the Akuwa Town Aquarium.
 Back in the SOS room, talk to the director, who will ask us for help with the aquarium.
 The Pokemon we need to submit are as follows.
-If you don’t care about keeping any of them, submit the ones you already have, otherwise, here are where you can go get more (or breeding is always an option).
+If you don't care about keeping any of them, submit the ones you already have, otherwise, here are where you can go get more (or breeding is always an option).
 There are 34.